graphql-java-generator/graphql-maven-plugin-project/README.md

     * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/graphql-mojo.html)
 * __merge__ allows to generate a GraphQL schema file, based on the source GraphQL schemas.
 It can be used to merge several GraphQL schema files into one file, or to reformat the schema files.
     * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/merge-mojo.html)

-## Aim of this project

-The aim of this project is to:

-* Hide all the GraphQL technical stuff and boilerplate code
-* Let the developer concentrate on his/her specific use case
-* Make it __very easy__ to create a GaphQL client, based on the generated POJOs.
-The calls to the GraphQL server are hidden.
-The client code just call a generated Java method, with Java parameters.
-* Make it __easy__ to create a GraphQL server.
-The plugin generated the server boilerplate code and the POJOs.
-But it's still up to the developer to map the GraphQL schema to the database schema.
-See the provided samples for different ways to do this.
-The generated POJOs integrate the JPA schema, making the database access easy, thanks to the Spring Data Repositories.
-* Let the generated code work as a standalone code.
-That is: your project, when it runs, doesn't depend on any dependency from graphql-java-generator.

 ## How to use it?